AccelByte/accelbyte-csharp-sdk/README.md

     .UseScheduledTokenRefresh()
     .Build();
 ```
-NOTE: Don not use `.UseAutoTokenRefresh()` together with `.UseScheduledTokenRefresh()`.
+NOTE: Do not use `.UseAutoTokenRefresh()` together with `.UseScheduledTokenRefresh()`.
 It will introduce unnecessary overhead and possibility of unexpected behaviour.

 ## Samples